 Students who receive sufficient OSAP funding and meet the OSAP Fee Deferral deadline are able to defer remaining residence fees until OSAP is released to the school at the start of the term.
 Students electing to defer must ensure they have a complete application for OSAP submitted with all supporting documentation uploaded where required by the OSAP Application and Deferral Deadlines.
-In addition, students deferring remaining residence fees for OSAP are responsible to ensure their accounts are paid in full by the deadlines.
+In addition, students deferring remaining residence fees for OSAP are responsible to ensure their accounts are paid in full by the end of the first month of each new term